jessepav/lacygoill-wiki-backup/fzf.md

 ## ?

+Install some shell functions which run filter some frequently used commands with fzf.
+Similar to what `C-g C-g` does.
+The idea being that `C-g C-g` could grow too much over time; we may need to move all commands linked to a similar topic (git, compilation, debugging, ...) behind a shell function with a telling name.

+## ?

 Use fzf (and/or fzf.vim) to create a mapping which would fuzzy search inside our abbreviations (including their {rhs}).
 It would be useful in a case such as this: